poulpe/padel-tracker/README.md

 ## Features
 - **Player and Team Management**: Add, update, and check player and team statistics.
-- **Match Tracking**: Record match results, including detailed set scores.
+- **Match Tracking**: Record match results (date, teams, scores)
 - **Elo Ranking System**: Calculate player rankings dynamically based on match results.
 - **Match History**: Store and visualize the ranking evolution of players over time.
 - **Data Persistence**: Uses a PostgreSQL database hosted on Supabase.
+Can also be used in `local` mode to avoid any need to host database online.
 - **Interactive UI**: Built with Streamlit, providing an intuitive and responsive interface.
 - **Multilingual Support**: Users can switch between English and French.
 - **Visualization**: Charts and tables for ranking history and match statistics.